 The immediate future is uncertain and we recognise that some schools will find it difficult to invite us into their building as normal.
 With this in mind, we have created an alternative experience – ensuring students of all ages can still be enthralled by Shakespeare’s works.
 These online, virtual shows are almost identical to the performances that we tour to schools, brimming with the humour, drama and energy that has proved so thrilling to our audiences over the years.
-See details of the shows below, or scroll down to find out how this all works…
+If your school wants to join the audience at the next live-stream of one of our shows, just let us know.

 This online performance is a virtual version of the classic text study that has enchanted our audiences for years.
 See full details about the content of the show here.
 Suitable for secondary school students, we combine performances of key scenes with fascinating narration and analysis, to ensure a thorough understanding and engagement with the play and its themes.